Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 VIMIAC10 3/0/0/f 3

-3. Course coordinator and department Dr. Hullám Gábor István,
+3. Course coordinator and department Hullám Gábor István,

 4. Instructors Dr. Hullám, Gábor István associate professor, Department of Measurement and Information Systems, BME